efene/efene.github.io/_sources/language-introduction.txt

 on them, if you come from lisp/scheme/clojure you will know what a cons list is, if not here is a quick introduction.

-Lists in efene are not like arrays in other languages which are a continuos chunk of memory with pointer to its items (you may call them vectors depending on the language).
+Lists in efene are not like arrays in other languages which are a continuous chunk of memory with pointer to its items (you may call them vectors depending on the language).

-In efene lists are what is normally known as cons lists, a list in efene is constucted by a structure that has two items, the first is called the head and the second is called the tail.
+In efene lists are what is normally known as cons lists, a list in efene is constructed by a structure that has two items, the first is called the head and the second is called the tail.

 So, how do you build a list with that? well, you put the first item in the head